social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 The rules that determine [what gets attention](/what-deserves-our-attention) in social platforms are often referred to as "algorithms".
 But algorithms are only part of the story.
 Another way of understanding social platforms is as **social protocols** that a community uses to decide where to allocate its collective attention.

-Like parliamentary procedure or the rules of a courtroom, social protocols shape the conversation: they determine what topics are discussed and which voices are heard, and what ideas and information spreads.
+Like parliamentary procedure or the rules of a courtroom, social protocols shape the conversation: they determine what topics are discussed and which voices are heard.
 Understanding these protocols can help us explain some of the phenomenon we see in social networks, such as filter bubbles, polarization, and misinformation.
 And it can indicate ways that social protocols could be engineered to promote healthier outcomes.

 ## Echo Chambers are Social Protocols

 Consider a social media "echo chamber", centered around a popular user on 𝕏 or Bluesky.
 Whenever the user posts something, he starts a conversation among his followers.

 This user and his followers have strong opinions.
-When somebody replies to his posts in a way that challenges his worldview, the followers dog-pile the offender, overwhelming them with critical or even abusive responses.
+When somebody challenges their worldview, the followers overwhelm the offender with critical or even abusive responses.
 If they don't withdraw from the conversation, they get blocked, while the most obsequious defenders of the orthodoxy might get retweeted and attract new followers.

 A very simplified view of this situation is that a *social protocol* has emerged that a group of like-minded people use for enforcing the worldview of that echo chamber.

 ## News Aggregator are Social Protocols

 Another example of a social protocol is the news aggregator.
 Hacker News uses upvotes to determine which stories rank highest on the front page, along with moderator-enforced rules for keeping stories mostly on-topic.
-Since stories at the top of front page receive the most attention, the result is a protocol for focusing the community's attention and conversation on certain topics.
+Since stories at the top of front page receive the most attention, the result is a protocol for focusing the community's attention and conversation on the topics that interest the Hacker News community.

-Th Hacker News community also has its own informal rules about the kinds of stories and comments that tend to get upvoted.

 ## Email is a Social Protocol